material-components/material-components-ios/contributing/README.md

 # Contributing

 Material Components for iOS is intended to be a full open source project that accepts contributions from community members.
-We can work together to optimize material design on iOS.
+We can work together to optimize Material Design on iOS.

 - [GitHub Issues](https://github.com/material-components/material-components-ios/issues)
   <!--{: .icon-github }-->